-judica's overarching goal is to fiscally empower humanity. we beleive bitcoin stands to be the vehicle that drives this empowerment, but only if the bitcoin community keeps a dedicated focus on helping all users improve their fiscal liberty. judica aspires to be a nexus for the bitcoin community to develop the tools required to realize bitcoin's potential. our initial areas of focus are as follows:
+judica's overarching goal is to fiscally empower humanity. we beleive bitcoin stands to be the vehicle that drives this empowerment, but only if the bitcoin community keeps a dedicated focus on helping all users improve their fiscal liberty. judica is the platform for bitcoin community to build the projects that realize bitcoin's potential. while there are many areas we could focus on, our singular vision is on creating a...

 does the government create the free market or does the free market create the government? which came first, the chicken or the egg? regardless of the philosophical implications of the answer to this question, one can analyze the impact that the government has on the free market and if that effect inherently increases the freedom of the market or restricts it.